Apply Now

 • Demonstrate behavior that reflects integrity, supports objectivity, and fosters trust in the profession and its professionals.

-• Seek educational opportunities to improve and maintain their professional competence and document their participation accurately.
+• Seek continuing education opportunities to improve and maintain their professional competence and document their participation accurately.

-• Divulge no protected information regarding any patient or family unless disclosure is required for the responsible performance of duty authorized by the patient and/or family, or required by law.
+• Divulge no protected information regarding any patient or family unless disclosure is required for the responsible performance of duty as authorized by the patient and/or family or required by law.

 • Provide care without discrimination on any basis, with respect for the rights and dignity of all individuals.